Download one of these (mostly) free business plan templates for kids to help your child focus on a business idea.

 Use one of the business plan templates for kids below with one of these 16 kid business ideas.

 OR, help them to use one of their original ideas sending sparks in their brain.
+You can use these 3 kid business plan examples for help with filling it out.

 1. Solid Gold Biz Plan